jembi/mpi-mediator/README.md

 ### SYNC - Query for registered patients

-Requests sent to this endpoint will be forwarded as a OAuth2 authenticated GET request to the MPI endpoint (eg. http://santedb-mpi/fhir/Patient).
+Requests sent to this endpoint will be forwarded as an OAuth2 authenticated POST request to the MPI endpoint (eg. http://santedb-mpi/fhir/Patient).

 | Endpoint      | POST /fhir/Patient/$match                                                                                                                                                                                                                                                                                                                   |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |